Graduation Requirements

 2) Complete no more than 20 credits of internship or practicum.

-3) Complete no more than 60 credits of course work taken in the major discipline counting toward the total 120 credits required for the bachelor of arts degree or the 124 credit hours for the Bachelor of Science (Chemistry or Biochemistry) or the 136 credit hours for the Bachelor of Science (Engineering) degree or the 150 credit hours for the Bachelor of Science (Accounting).
+3) Complete no more than 60 credits of course work taken in the major discipline counting toward the total 120 credits required for the Bachelor of Arts degree or the 124 credit hours for the Bachelor of Science (Chemistry or Biochemistry) or the 136 credit hours for the Bachelor of Science (Engineering) degree or the 150 credit hours for the Bachelor of Science (Accounting).
 This limitation applies to disciplinary/departmental majors only.

 4) Complete at least 20 credits of course work at the 300-level or above.